skibinska/testing/README.md

 * **Code Climate**: Automated code review tool and coverage reporting

 ## Steps
-1. create github repo with readme and clone it, how to;
+1. create github repo with readme and clone it;
 2. register or signup in travis-ci.org
-3. link github repo on travis, help;
+3. link github repo on travis;
 4. register or signup in codeclimate
 5. link github repo on codeclimate
 6. add .travis.yml